Skip to content

 Add project to version control

-It is recommended to add your project to version control.
+It's recommended to add your project to version control.
 Initiate your project repository:

 1